Deadrank/DeadRank-DU/README.md

-# DeadRank-DU
-DeadRanks PvP Scripts
+# Dead's PvP Script Suite

 ## Installation
 1) Download the .conf file(s) you would like to use